Kotlin/KEEP/proposals/pattern-matching.md

 ... where `Option` is a sealed class which is either `Some(a)` or `None`.
 - In case 1, the right `Some` case has been matched, whereas on the left no case has been matched
-- In case 2, we finally match the right for `Some`.
+- In case 2, we finally match the left for any `Some`.
 There are only 2 possible cases for `Option`, so we are waiting to match `None` for both left and right.
 - In case 3, we can make progress on matching `None` for the left, but not